gcoyle83/gcoyle83.github.io/_data_science/reinforcement.markdown

 title: Reinforcement Learning
 permalink: /data_science/reinforcement
 ---
-The reinforcement learning hypothesis, as put forward by [Michael Littman](https://en.wikipedia.org/wiki/Michael_L._Littman), states that *"Intelligent behavior arises from the actions of an individual seeking to maximize its received reward signals in a complex and changing world."* A fun-to-watch example of RL in robotics is shown below (see [Geijtenbeek, et al 2013](https://www.youtube.com/watch?v=pgaEE27nsQw)), where synthetic (digital) bipedal creatures learn over many generations to walk.
+The reinforcement learning hypothesis, as put forward by [Michael Littman](https://en.wikipedia.org/wiki/Michael_L._Littman), states that *"Intelligent behavior arises from the actions of an individual seeking to maximize its received reward signals in a complex and changing world."*

+A fun-to-watch example of RL in robotics is shown below (see [Geijtenbeek, et al., 2013](https://www.goatstream.com/research/papers/SA2013/)), where synthetic (digital) bipedal creatures learn over many generations to walk.
 One thing notable about this example is that the synthetic creatures used are actually running advanced physics simulations of muscle-based locomotion - the knowledge gained from these simulations can then be transferred to real robots walking in the real world.

 <center>
 <video width="560" height="315" autoplay controls loop muted>